owengretzinger/gitreadme/README.md

 - [ ] Ability to create multiple READMEs for the same repo using query params
 - [ ] PostHog
 - [ ] Add next steps/tips after README is generated
-- [ ] Add name to bottom of the page
 - [ ] Add more templates
 - [ ] Film demo video